top of page

 Nathalie Gudgeon

-Apples – Full of polyphenols, fiber, and pectin, which help support digestion and feed beneficial gut bacteria.
+Apples – Rich in polyphenols, fiber, and pectin, which help support digestion and feed beneficial gut bacteria.

 Water – Helps break down the apples into a smooth purée without needing any added sugars.

-Cinnamon – A natural anti-inflammatory spice that can help regulate blood sugar and aid digestion.
+Cinnamon – A natural anti-inflammatory spice that can help regulate blood sugar.

-Probiotic Powder (Optional) – Boosts the gut-friendly benefits even further by adding beneficial bacteria to the mix.
+Probiotic Powder (Optional) – Boosts the gut-friendly bacteria

 Use a mix of apple varieties.
 Combining sweet and tart apples gives a richer, more balanced flavour.